 On 12 May 2022, Appellant and trial counsel participated in a preliminary hearing conducted under Article 32, UCMJ.
-(Preliminary Hearing Officer's Report, 20 May 2022, ROT, Vol. 4 at 1.)
-The hearing was recorded by trial counsel using a handheld recording device.
-(Id. at 2.)
+(Preliminary Hearing Officer's Report, 20 May 2022, ROT, at 2.)
 Trial counsel learned after the conclusion of the hearing that the batteries in the recording device had died near the end of the hearing, leaving the closing arguments by counsel unrecorded.
 (Id.)
 In total, 22 minutes of the preliminary hearing were successfully recorded.
-(Id. at Ex.
-7.)